 In 2012, an interim removal action (IRA) was conducted to remove contaminated materials beneath the concrete-lined drainage swale on the west side of Building 90.
-Historic uses of tetrachloroethene (PCE) within Building 90 and subsequent releases into the ditch have resulted in long-term dissolved phase PCE and trichloroethene (TCE) contamination in groundwater in the Upper and Lower Glen Rose Formations locally.
+Historic uses of tetrachloroethene (PCE) within Building 90 and subsequent releases into the ditch have resulted in long-term dissolved phase PCE and trichloroethene (TCE) contamination in local groundwater in the upper and lower members of the Glen Rose Formation.
 The 2012 IRA consisted of the excavation of a ~320-foot-long, 3.5-foot-wide, and between 12- and 15-foot-deep trench.
 The trench was subsequently converted into a series of infiltration galleries to facilitate the application of chemical oxidants for an ISCO treatability study.
 Prior to the 2012 IRA, a soil vapor extraction (SVE) system was operated at AOC-65; however, due to system inefficiencies, SVE activities were terminated, and system components (vapor extraction wells [VEWs]) were repurposed for ISCO monitoring.
 The SVE system was part of a vapor extraction pilot study in operation at AOC-65 since 2002.

 Pilot and field-scale treatability studies were performed using sodium persulfate injected into infiltration galleries between 2012 and 2014.
-Results from the persulfate injections revealed a general reduction in PCE concentrations; however, increasing PCE concentration to the east suggested the injection volumes may have resulted in pneumatic transport of contaminated groundwater to the east.
+Results from the persulfate injections revealed a general reduction in PCE concentrations; however, increasing PCE concentration to the east suggested the injection volumes may have resulted in hydraulic transport of contaminated groundwater to the east (contrary to the natural groundwater gradient).